mjopenglsdl/small3d/README.md

 - Simple collision detection with bounding boxes.
 - It renders text.
 - Very permissive license (3-clause BSD).
 The libraries it uses have been chosen to have a permissive license also.
-- **It can be deployed via a package manager (conan).
+- **It is deployed via a package manager (conan).
 This is a huge time saver and you can see in the abovementioned [tutorial](https://github.com/dimi309/small3d-tutorial) how to use it.**

 Building locally
 ----------------